tudasc/TypeART/README.md

   const std::uint32_t extent;
   const std::uint16_t num_members;
   const std::uint16_t flag;
-  const char* name;
+  const char* type_name;
   const std::uint16_t* offsets;
   const std::uint16_t* array_sizes;
   const GlobalTypeInfo** member_types;
 };
 ```

 Each type is registered at startup with the TypeART runtime using the callback `void __typeart_register_type(const void* type_ptr);`.
-The callback adds the type information to the type database (for user queries) and assigns a unique `type-id`.
+This adds the type information to the type database (for user queries) and assigns a unique `type-id`.
 Each user-defined type layout is assigned a unique integer `type-id` starting at 256.
-Built-in types (e.g., float) use predefined type-ids (< 256) and byte layouts.
+Built-in types (e.g., `float`) use predefined type-ids (\< 256) and byte layouts.
 The runtime library correlates the allocation with the respective type (and layout) during execution via the `type-id`.

 #### 2.2.2 File-based serialization